cacoco/codemetagenerator/README.md

 ## CodeMeta
 [CodeMeta](https://codemeta.github.io) is a [JSON-LD](https://json-ld.org/) file format used to describe software projects.

-See a [full example](https://github.com/ropensci/codemetar/blob/main/codemeta.json).
+### CodeMeta Metadata Usage

+A CodeMeta instance file describes the metadata of a software object using [JSON-LD](https://json-ld.org/) notation.
+An instance file is typically located at the root of your repository and can contain any of the properties described on the [CodeMeta terms page](https://codemeta.github.io/terms/).
+The instance file is generally named, `codemeta.json`.

+JSON-LD uses a [context](https://niem.github.io/json/reference/json-ld/context/) file to associate JSON names with IRIs ([Internationalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)).
+The JSON names then serve as abbreviated, local names for the IRIs that are universally unique identifiers for concepts from widely used schemas such as [schema.org](https://schema.org/).

+The context file [codemeta.jsonld](https://raw.githubusercontent.com/codemeta/codemeta/master/codemeta.jsonld) contains the complete set of JSON properties adopted by the CodeMeta project.

+### Example

+A full example can be seen in the [ropensci/codemeter](https://github.com/ropensci/codemetar) GitHub project page: [https://github.com/ropensci/codemetar/blob/main/codemeta.json](https://github.com/ropensci/codemetar/blob/main/codemeta.json).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.